 Fall is the time to take advantage of going to pick-your-own farms for a bushel of apples.
 There are plenty of places in and around Toronto to stock up on apples of all kinds including Downey’s Strawberry & Apple Farm in Caledon where you can choose from 13 popular varieties of apples.
 Dixie Orchards is another good option with 20+ varietals of apples.
 Take a hayride through the orchard to check some of them out.
 Pick apples and pears at Carl Laidlaw Orchards where you can also take a wagon ride and shop the barn market.

 Nuit Blanche, the all-night contemporary art extravaganza, is back once again, giving you the chance to explore various neighbourhoods in Toronto while also checking out close to 75 art projects by more than 300 artists, both local and international.
+This is the largest contemporary art event in North America.
 You can scope out art projects in a few areas across the city including Nathan Phillips Square/City Hall; along John Street between Dundas and Front Street; along Bay Street from Dundas to Front Street; and along the waterfront, between Bay Street and Harbourfront Centre.
 The event goes from sunset to sunrise.

 Leaves changing (ongoing)